 There’s no way to deny it: At this point, pop-punk is back.
 Love it or hate it, those high school jams from the first half of the '00s have circled back around as part of the current “emo revival.”

 On top of that, pop-punk seems to be back in force.
 Popular music is cyclical, and it appears that the teenagers who grew up wearing Vans and listening to Blink-182 are now making their own music.
 See, for example, 5 Seconds of Summer.

-Get ready to jump, scream, and sing your teenage heart out, here are the 10 best pop-punk songs that you've totally forgotten about.
+Get ready to jump, scream, and sing your teenage heart out, because here are the 10 best pop-punk songs that you might have forgotten about.

 10. “Ocean Avenue” — Yellowcard